jamiepearcey/authless/README.md

-# Authless London - Architecture & Development Guide
+# Authless uk - Architecture & Development Guide

 A comprehensive guide to the project's architecture, conventions, and development workflow.